Retries

 What is a retry?

-Retrying is resubmitting a rejected transaction to obtain approval.
-To retry, it is important that the denied transaction response code is considered by the brand as reversible.
+A retry is the action of resending a previously declined transaction in order to obtain approval.
+To perform a retry, it is important that the response code of the declined transaction is considered reversible by the card brand.

 What is the impact of retrying on my business?